Chapter 5. COM Servers

 Typically, ATL objects acquire a class factory by

-class is the most
+The CComClassFactory class is the most

 frequently used of the ATL-supplied class object implementations.

-It implements the IClassFactory
+It implements the IClassFactory interface and also

 explicitly specifies that the class object needs the same level of

-thread safety, CComGlobalsThreadModel
+thread safety, CComGlobalsThreadModel, that globally

 available objects require.
 This is because multiple threads can